Combinatorial approach to Mathieu and Lam\'e equations: Spectrum of the Mathieu equation

-As the Mathieu and Lam\'{e} equations are closely related to each other, the procedure of deriving their eigenvalues is largely parallel.
-The results in this section have already been given in earlier works, see\cite{FP0208, MM0910, He2, He3, He4}.
-Here we give the results of the Mathieu eigenvalue as an educational example to illustrate the basic method and logic of our combinatorial approach.
-After understanding this, it is straightforward to apply this method to the Lam\'{e} eigenvalue problem which is technically more involved.
+As the Mathieu and the Lam\'{e} equations are closely related to each other, the procedures of deriving their eigenvalues are largely parallel.
+The results in this section have already been given in earlier works \cite{FP0208, MM0910, wh1006a, wh1006b, wh1103}.
+Here we give a brief summary on the Mathieu eigenvalue as an educational example to illustrate, and to further explain, the basic method and logic of our approach.

+There are three aspects we would explain.
+(1) One of the asymptotic eigenvalue, for which $\nu\gg1$, is directly related the gauge theory partition function, in the way explained in subsection \ref{subsec2.3}.
+(2) An independent exact WKB analysis can be performed for the Schr\"{o}dinger equation with periodic potentials to obtain the asymptotic eigenvalue for $\nu\gg1$.
+During the process we obtain a tower of higher order differential operators.
+(3) Lastly, the electro-magnetic duality of gauge theory indicates other two asymptotic expansions for the eigenvalue.
+Using the differential operators obtained before we can compute the other two asymptotic expansions.

+After understanding the procedure for the Mathieu eigenvalue, it is straightforward to apply this method to the Lam\'{e} eigenvalue problem.